DanMailman/GUIDE/README.md

 ## DEVIATIONS FROM COMMON PYTHON PRACTICES
 These divergences are intentional design choices aligned with GUIDE’s goal of speed and clarity for experienced and polyglot programmers frequently switching between languages.
+They enable choices rapid scanning by experienced, multi-language developers

 ### Excluding `"""docstrings"""`
 Typical Python convention (PEP 257) favors docstrings for automated documentation and code introspection.
 GUIDE consciously eliminates them to preserve vertical space for experienced and polyglot programmers.